tis-innovation-park/tm-vmm/README.md

 *Command line options*:

-`  --list-clients`

-lists all configured clients
+`  --list-clients` - lists all configured clients

-`  --start-clients client`
+`  --start-clients client` - starts client

-starts client

-`--start-client-headless CLIENT_NAME`

-Start client called CLIENT_NAME as headless (no screen)
+`  --start-client-headless CLIENT_NAME` - Start client called CLIENT_NAME as headless (no screen)

-`  --stop-clients client`
+`  --stop-clients client` - stops client

-stops client

-`--list-running-clients`

-Lists all clients currently running
+`--list-running-clients` - Lists all clients currently running

-`--check-client-ssh`

-Checks if ssh is up on client
+`--check-client-ssh` - Checks if ssh is up on client

-`--check-client-status`

-Checks if clients is up and running
+`--check-client-status` - Checks if clients is up and running

-`--client-exec CLIENT cmd`

-Execeute cmd on client
+`--client-exec CLIENT cmd` - Execeute cmd on client

-`--client-exec-as-root`

-Execeute cmd on client as root
+`--client-exec-as-root` - Execeute cmd on client as root

-`--client-x11 CLIENT`

-Checks if X11 is up and running on CLIENT
+`--client-x11 CLIENT` - Checks if X11 is up and running on CLIENT

-`--client-screenshot CLIENT`

-Take a screenshot on CLIENT (not 100% ready)
+`--client-screenshot CLIENT` - Take a screenshot on CLIENT (not 100% ready)

-`--print-client CLIENT`

-Print the configuration for CLIENT
+`--print-client CLIENT` - Print the configuration for CLIENT

-`--wait-for-ssh CLIENT`

-Wait until ssh is up and running on CLIENT
+`--wait-for-ssh CLIENT` - Wait until ssh is up and running on CLIENT

-`--open-ssh CLIENT`

-Open an interactive shell (using ssh) on CLIENT
+`--open-ssh CLIENT` - Open an interactive shell (using ssh) on CLIENT

-`--check-client-online CLIENT`

-Check if CLIENT can ping the outside world
+`--check-client-online CLIENT` - Check if CLIENT can ping the outside world

 ## Machine management

-`  --list-machines`

-lists all machines known to VVM
+`  --list-machines` - lists all machines known to VVM

-`  --start-machine client`
+`  --start-machine client` - starts machine

-starts machine

-` --start-machine-headless VM_NAME`

-Start machine called VM_NAME as headless (no screen)
+` --start-machine-headless VM_NAME` - Start machine called VM_NAME as headless (no screen)

-`  --stop-machine client`
+`  --stop-machine client`  - stops machine

-stops machine

 `--check-machine`

-` --stop-client CLIENT_NAME`

-Stop client called CLIENT_NAME
+` --stop-client CLIENT_NAME` - Stop client called CLIENT_NAME

-` --stop-machine VM_NAME`

-Stop machine called VM_NAME
+` --stop-machine VM_NAME` - Stop machine called VM_NAME